srijan-paul/vyse/src/lang-basics/primitives.md

 documentation.

 ## Table
-Tables are vyse's core data structure used to store key-value pairs.
+Tables are Vyse's core data structure used to store key-value pairs.
 They're similar to `Map`s in JavaScript or tables in Lua.

 ```vyse